PolyCam/polyform/README.md

  ## Working at Polycam

- If you are an engineer or researcher working in the field of 3D computer vision and want to work on a product that's shipping 3D reconstruction to millions of users, email us at careers@polycam.ai.
+ If you are an engineer or researcher working in the field of 3D computer vision and want to work on a product that's shipping 3D reconstruction to millions of users, please visit: https://poly.cam/careers.